AlexBenavente/jenkins-ansible-k8s-pipeline/README.md

 ![Jenkins v1](https://github.com/AlexBenavente/Images/blob/main/jenkins-v1.png)

-Then if we update our application code and run the Jenkins CI/CD build pipeline again, when we reload the web browser, we can see that the web application was updated and is now running the new version on the Kubernetes cluster, thanks to the Jenkins CI/CD pipeline.
+Then after we update our application code we can run the Jenkins CI/CD build pipeline again.

 ![Jenkins b2](https://github.com/AlexBenavente/Images/blob/main/jenkins-build2.png)

+Then when we reload the web browser, we can see that the web application was updated and is now running the new version on the Kubernetes cluster, thanks to the Jenkins CI/CD pipeline.

 ![Jenkins v2](https://github.com/AlexBenavente/Images/blob/main/jenkins-v2.png)

 <!-- MARKDOWN LINKS & IMAGES -->